 Just before our meals arrived, I was handed a small award-trophy-thingy with my name engraved.
 It seems that I was given the “Spirit Award” at this year’s Foster Parent Appreciation Dinner and I wasn’t in attendance to receive it!
 Then I was handed a manila envelope that contained a nice card as well as a certificate describing me as an “exemplary foster parent”.

 Needless to say, I was touched and tears were shed.

-Now, not to be all down on myself, but I don’t think that I did anything more than any other foster parent does on a daily basis so receiving such an honour seems unwarranted.
+Now, not to be all down on myself, but I don’t think that I did anything more than any other foster parent does daily so receiving such an honour seems unwarranted.
 And part of me wonders if the sympathy card played a bit in it.
-I can hear it now: ‘Oh my goodness, this grieving widow just said she’d take this placement that we couldn’t place anywhere else*!
-We should give her a special award for that!’
+I can hear it now: “Oh my goodness, this grieving widow just said she’d take this placement that we couldn’t place anywhere else*!
+We should give her a special award for that!”

 But, I have an award.
 And, other than my varsity letter and a small charm for being the badminton champion at school, this is my first ever award.
 Yay me!!
 (Now I need to build a trophy shelf…)

 * Placement problems were not to do with my foster daughter, but rather a desperate shortage of licenced foster care homes in the region.
 This is sad because fostering is such a rewarding and wonderful thing!